juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 }
 {% endhighlight %}

-which we can use in our whole application like this:
+which we can then use in our as follows:

 {% highlight js %}
 @NgModule({